Talking Tom & Friends: Former/defunct

+Apps

 Talking Tom

-Talking Tom (officially named as Talking Tom Cat) is a video game released in 2010 by Outfit7, in which the title character, Tom, repeats anything said to him in a high-pitched voice, and interacts with the user.
+Talking Tom (officially named as Talking Tom Cat) is an app released on June 26, 2010, by Outfit7, in which the title character, Tom, repeats anything said to him in a high-pitched voice, and interacts with the user.

-Talking Gina
+Talking Baby Hippo

-Talking Gina was an app released in 2011 featuring a giraffe named Gina, which interacts with the user.
-As of June 2022, the app is no longer available.
-The title character was featured in the Talking Friends web series, but has since not made any appearances.
+Talking Baby Hippo was an app released on July 16, 2010 in which the user interacts with a pink baby hippo which could repeat the words which the user says.
+It was removed from the app store in late 2016.

 Talking Ben

 Talking Ben (officially named as Talking Ben the Dog) is an app released in 2011 in which the user interacts with Ben.
-The character has been featured in numerous apps, and in every web series excluding Talking Tom Shorts.
+The character has been featured in numerous apps, and in every web series.

 Talking Tom 2

 Talking Tom 2 (officially named as Talking Tom Cat 2) is the sequel to Talking Tom, released in 2011.
 It retains most of the features of its predecessor, adding its own features and improved graphics.